thalyshenrique7/electronic-point/README.md

 > Status: Developing ⚠️

-### It is a web application planned by me, where an employee go to register your worked hours.
+### It is a web application planned by me, where an employee can register your worked hours.

 Fields in Employee Model is: